Sekunde/Pri3D/README.md

 ```

 ### Pre-training on Different Datasets
-To pre-train on different datasets, we provide the scripts to train Pri3D with 8 GPUs (batch_size=32, 4 per GPU) on a single server under folder **pretrain/pri3d/scripts**.
+To pre-train on different datasets, we provide the scripts to train Pri3D with 8 GPUs (batch_size=64, 8 per GPU) on a single server under folder **pretrain/pri3d/scripts**.
+Pri3D can also be pre-trained on the server with fewer GPUs, e.g. 4 GPUs by setting train.batsh_size=32 (8 per GPUs) and optimizer.accumulate_step=2 (effective batch_size=32x2=64) to accumulate gradients.
 The code is competitable with [facebook hydra](https://hydra.cc).
 Our codebase enables multi-gpu training with distributed data parallel (DDP) module in pytorch.

 #### Pre-train on ScanNet